grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "We're essentially counting on their sheer sense of symmetry."

-"You put it that way it gives me a wisp of hope.
+"You put it that way and it gives me a wisp of hope.
 Symmetry can be a powerful fucking thing sometimes."

 Chips, for once, was not listening to their conversation and instead had both headset pieces over her ears, concentrating on the contact.
 Every minute or so she scratched down range and bearing data on the finger-stained pad in front of her, while her callused hand slowly slipped the sonar directional wheel along to follow the contact.
 Percy tapped her on the shoulder, and she pulled back one of the earpieces.
 "I'm gonna have Hemi take over sonar tracking.
 We need our best ears for this.
 Go make sure everyone in the boat knows we need to stay absolutely silent.
 I don't want anyone deciding now is the time to take a huge shit and start flushing the head repeatedly trying to wash it down."